 Running uv-Based Docker Containers in Read-Only Mode

-) running in a read-only Docker container.
-What should have been a simple security hardening exercise turned into a frustrating debugging session where the container kept crashing with cryptic errors about missing modules that were clearly installed during the build.
+I recently wanted to make a Python application (with FastAPI and uv) read-only when running in a Docker container.
+This was a security requirement from an enterprise customer.
+It should have been simple, but turned out to be quite frustrating, since the container kept crashing with cryptic errors about missing modules that were definitely installed during the build.

-I initially thought I could just mount a bunch of tmpfs volumes over these directories and call it a day.
-This is how you would usually enable read-only mode for a typical Python app, by specifying something like this in your docker-compose.yml
+I initially thought I could just mount tmpfs volumes over these directories.
+This is how you would usually enable read-only mode for a typical Python app, by specifying something like this in your docker-compose.yml:

 read_only: true